big-data-for-humans/AzureAutomationTools/docs/PackageManagement/Set-AatPackageOption.md

 ```

 ### -RunbooksFolderName

-The name of the folder to use for runbooks
+The name of the folder to use for runbooks.

 ```yaml
 Type: String